groundtruth/pozi_api/README.md

 There must be at least one non-geometry column (e.g. `id`).

+The database credentials used (see below) must have access to the `geometry_columns` and `spatial_ref_sys` metadata tables as well as any data tables being worked with.

 ### Credentials

 Database connection and authentication details default to the local instance